ageweke/objectified_sessions/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Running Specs

+ObjectifiedSessions is very thoroughly tested, including both system specs (that test the entire system at once) and unit specs (that test each class individually).

+To run these specs:

+1. `cd objectified_sessions` (the root of the gem).
+2. `bundle install`
+3. `bundle exec rspec spec` will run all specs.
+(Or just `rake`.)